jariperttunen/VC_Conversion/CVS2GIT/README.md

 + rsync -av \<user\>@\<server\>:/home/cvs/\<project\>.

 where `<project>` is (one at a time): CVSROOT,c++adt,stl-lignum,Firmament,stl-voxelspace,XMLTree,LEngine,Pine,qt-workbench,Graphics.
-The server part is optional if you have direct access to repository.
+The server part is not needed if you have direct access to repository.
 The CVSROOT is always mandatory. `cvs2git` needs it in conversion.
 For example for the project FineRoots in CVS both CVSROOT *and* FineRoots both must appear after rsync.
 CVSROOT can be deleted from the Git repository after conversion.

 Next, do the conversion.
 The \<user\> denotes the user name, owner, of the repository files to appear in Git: